dmitry-strungar/russia-housing-market-analysis-bi/dataset/README_ENG.md

 ## Reason

-The dataset is relatively large and hosted externally on Kaggle, which follows best practices for data handling in portfolio projects.
+The data file is significant in size and is located on an external source.

 ## Data Source